 I mean, I like my computers.
 Why do you think I write so much?
 Pen and paper?
 I'm ambidextrous -- my hand printing is illegible in either hand!
 (Laughing!)

 Wrist pads and such can help.
 My notebook machine is a bit thick, so I sometimes put something in front of it to rest my wrists.
+(Actually, I use USB keyboards to both conserve the notebook keyboard for when I am on the road, and so I can position the notebook at eye level.)
 I have had some success with empty pint sized water bottles and rolled up towels.
 Most of the regular wrist rests are made of rather smelly rubber or vinyl, as are the typical non-optical mouse pads.
 Personally, I HATE MICE!
 I have a track ball on the Wandoze machine, and I much prefer it to the mouse on the workstation.
 If you can, get a large track ball, not one of those little thumb type track ball units.
 It isn't much better, but... the world rejected precision light pens.

 To put it bluntly, with the extra strain stretching my pinkie over to the control key left of the "A" key, where Micro-Pro, Teletype Corporation, IBM, and everyone else KNOWS it should be located for the best productivity, the joint area between my pinkie and the next finger started hurting like heck!
 My work throughput went in to the wastebasket!

 The fix turned out to be rather simple and quite cheap.
-Now, I have an ordinary 2x4 located about four inches in front of one of my keyboards, and a rolled up towel in front of another.
+Now, I have an ordinary 2x4 (inch wood block) located about four inches in front of one of my keyboards, and a rolled up towel in front of another.
 The part of my arm before the wrist rests on the 2x4, keeping the weight off my fingers and the hands floating over the keyboard.
 There is much less stress on the pinkie, and the bones of the wrist are not pressed against the cold metal table.
 This should work for mouse problems too.
 I have seen some fancy "mouse arenas" sporting the same kind of rest, but much too close to the mouse itself.
 The wrist would NOT be on the rest, it is the arm behind the wrist that should be on the rest.
 Oh, and select the best kiln dried 2x4 you can at the lumber yard.
 Most of the lumber yards will cut a length to size for you.
 You don't have to paint it, just make sure it is free from splinters.
+(I've gone through a lot of 2x4's in the years.
+For those not in America, a 2x4 is a block of wood very roughly 20 by 40 centimeters, they are standard wood beams used to build homes here.)

 Or maybe you are resting the hand on a sharp corner, thus restricting the flow of lymph fluids?